Skip to content

 Can I use something other than chocolate chips?

 Of course!
 The beauty of this pumpkin blondie recipe is how flexible it is.
-You can totally tailor them with whatever your heart desires.
+You can totally tailor them to whatever your heart desires.
 I think they would be great with dried cherries, dried cranberries, cinnamon chips, walnuts, candied pecans, or hazelnuts.

 What if I don’t have pumpkin pie spice on hand?